avfaulkner/syslog-server/README.md

     Examples could be "ubuntu*", "centos*", etc.
     - Priority is given to the "ami" variable; if a specific AMI ID is provided, we will use that image.
+- Subnetting:
+    - Public subnet: Use if ssh'ing to the server from outside of the server's network.
+    - Private subnet: Use if ssh'ing from within the server's network.

 Initialize the environment